 Generally your sales strategy will include things like your target market, ideal customer profile, go-to-market positioning, sales motions, methodology and channels.
 Keep in mind, as your business matures from startup to scale-up, your sales strategy will need to evolve too.

-8 steps to develop a winning sales strategy
+8 steps and examples to develop a winning sales strategy